ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: DSL Design through Examples

-\subsubsection{\textbf{Abstract Domain.}}
+Apart from the standard types including \float, \intt, and \bool, we identify the common datatypes and introduce them as types within the language.
+These include \typeneuron, \polyexp, \ct.
+All the neurons in the DNN are of the type \typeneuron.
+The type \polyexp represents the polyhedral expressions which are linear combinations over neurons.
+The constraints defined in the program are of the type $\ct$, for instance, $3 + 4n_1 \leq n_2$.
+Further, for any type $\gamma$, we also provide the corresponding list type which is represented as $\overline{\gamma}$.
+For example, the expression $\curr[w]$ is of the type $\overline{\float}$.
+Here, $w$ represents the learned parameters of the model associated with the \curr neuron when the \curr neuron is the result of an affine combination of neurons (e.g., a fully connected layer).

+Polyhedral expressions are commonly used in DNN certification algorithms, but handling them can be complicated for developers.
+We observe that much of the arithmetic involving them can be automated and so, we introduce them as first-class members, allowing access to operators like `+' which are overloaded in this case.
+To the best of our knowledge, no prior work has addressed the handling of polyhedral expressions at the language level.

+\subsection{\textbf{Abstract Domain}}

-We focus on popular DNN certifiers that associate an abstract shape ($\abshape$) with each neuron separately, which imposes constraints ($\prop$) on its possible values.
-In \cf, the shape can be specified for \curr (read as \textit{current}) neuron - which is a syntactic placeholder for all neurons in the DNN.
-So, to specify the abstract domain, we provide \shape construct to specify the abstract shape and also the associated constraints on \curr.
-Using this construct, the DeepPoly shape and the associated constraints can be defined in \cf as shown in Line 1 of Figure~\ref{fig:intro}, where, $l, u, L, U$ are the user-defined \textit{members} of abstract shape, which can be accessed using the square bracket (\curr[·]) notation.
-Defining specialized types for common data structures in DNN certification makes it simple to create new abstract shapes.
-For example, one can maintain two polyhedral lower and upper bounds instead of one to write more precise abstract domains :
+In \cf, we focus on popular DNN certifiers that associate an abstract shape with each neuron separately, which imposes constraints on its possible values.
+The conjunction of the abstract shapes of all the neurons in the DNN forms an element of the abstract domain.
+So, to succinctly specify the abstract domain in \cf, we allow the user to specify the abstract shape associated with each neuron.
+For each DNN operation, users can write transformers that output an abstract shape associated with a single neuron - \curr (read as \textit{current}), and then the same transformer can be automatically applied to all neurons in the DNN, \curr acts as a syntactic placeholder for each neuron in the DNN.
+This approach offers a solution that reduces code size and complexity while facilitating easier verification of the transformer's soundness.
+The abstract shape is declared using the \shape construct - \defshape $(\gamma_1 \ \var_1, \gamma_2 \ \var_2, \cdots) \{ \expr \}$, where $\gamma_i$ is a type, $\var_i$ is the name of a member of the abstract shape, and $\expr$ represents the constraints imposed on \curr by $\var_i$.
+Using this construct, the DeepPoly shape and the associated constraints can be defined in \cf as shown in Line 1 of Figure~\ref{fig:intro} , where, $l, u, L,$ and $U$ are the user-defined \textit{members} of abstract shape, which can be accessed using the square bracket notation (\curr[·]). $l, u$ are the concrete lower and upper bounds, and $L, U$ are the polyhedral lower and upper bounds of the neuron \curr.
+So, the constraints can be specified as $\{[\curr[l]<=\curr, \curr[u]>=\curr, \curr[L]<=\curr, \curr[U]>=\curr]\}$.

-The symbolic variables ($\noise$) are used with a default constraint, $-1\leq \noise_i \leq 1$.
-The symbolic expressions thus define a specific type of multi-dimensional polyhedron, and the constraint $\curr \ \embed \ \curr[Z]$ states that $\curr$ is \textit{embedded} in the polyhedron defined by $\curr[Z]$.
-This constraint translates to - \textit{there exists an assignment to each of the symbolic variables in $\curr[Z]$ s.t. $\curr = \curr[Z]$.}